emanom/nextjs-chat-vc/responses.md

 This configuration will apply the X-Robots-Tag: noindex header to all routes in your project.

-2. **Deploy Your Changes**: Once you’ve added the header configuration, deploy your project to Vercel.
+2. **Deploy your changes**: Once you’ve added the header configuration, deploy your project to Vercel.
 The noindex directive will take effect immediately after deployment.

 By setting this header, search engines will be instructed not to index any pages of your site, ensuring that your content remains private.